-Hong Kong is for walking.
+Hong Kong is a city for walking.
 In a place perennially crowded and which I have visited so many times, it’s amazing what I still discover, whether it be in a side street, or even in full view.
 It’s so tempting to always revisit old favourites, yet in a place which has survived by always reinventing itself, there is always something new – or very old – to find.

 Then there was the Cat St Cafe.
 I loved looking at the photos of this world long gone – only to discover years later it still existed.
 As a child I only saw the Anglo-Saxon version of Hong Kong.)

 Then came the tunnel, running underneath the multi-lane thoroughfare.
 Some rickshaws always waited at the entrance, pulled by these tiny, wiry men a third the size of the tourists clambering aboard.
 The tunnel both fascinated and scared me.
 Whatever the hour there was always a sea of people walking, walking, either towards the ferry or away from it.
 On the sidelines were hawkers, maimed beggars, performers, newspaper vendors, shoeshine men.
 Added to the smell which comes from a mass of humanity was the unmistakable odour wafting in from the public urinal.

 Now, with ever more of the harbour being reclaimed, the Star Ferry has moved to the Central Ferry Piers.
 From here it is but a 10 minute ride across the harbour to Kowloon.
 A glance at a map shows how much land Hong Kong has reclaimed; Possession Street is where the English first landed.
-A plaque on the Landmark Hotel, Peddar streets marks the original waterline, with Queen’s Rd once running along the waterfront.
+A plaque on the Landmark Hotel, Peddar Street marks the original waterline, with Queen’s Rd once running along the waterfront.

 Consequently, reaching the Star Ferry now involves a series of aerial walkways running above the roads and through all the high-rises of Central.

 I came across these ‘sparrows’ on many parts of the Island: the walkways of Central, the parks of Admiralty, even in small forgotten lanes opening off a main thoroughfare, where often their numbers were reduced to a mere few dozen.
 I found them down the other end of the island, around Causeway Bay and beyond, where they seemed to be mainly muslim, as they were on Kowloon.
 Nearly half of the foreign domestics are from the Philippines, another 49% from Indonesia, and they gathered together with their fellow countrywomen (they were all women) in distinct areas of Hong Kong.